The University has changed its name. Read more about the renaming of the Ryerson University.

 You are required to take the LSAT.
 We consider your highest result, as reported by the Law School Admission Council (LSAC), and we do not set a minimum LSAT score for admission consideration.

-We also strongly recommend that you write the LSAT by November 2023.
-Applicants must write the LSAT in January 2024 at the latest, including the LSAT Writing portion; we will not consider test scores written after January.
-You may use LSAT scores only from the past 5 years (i.e., back to, and including, June 2019).
+We also strongly recommend that you write the LSAT by November 2024.
+You must write the LSAT in January 2025 at the latest, including the LSAT Writing portion; we will not consider test scores written after January.
+LSAT scores for the current cycle, and the 5 prior cycles, may be used (i.e., back to, and including, June 2019).

 The LSAT consists of 2 portions: